 History of the USS Thuban (AKA-19)

 The USS Thuban was built by the Federal Shipbuilding and Drydock Co. and it was commissioned on 10 June 1943 at the Brooklyn Navy Yard with Miss Madeleine Carroll as its sponsor and with Commander James C. Campbell in command.
 After a week of undergoing testing exercises, the ship left Norfolk and headed toward the Panama Canal.
 It continued to steam to California, arriving in San Diego, where further training took place.
-On 22 July 1943, the Thuban was stationed at Oakland in order to load cargo to prepare for the attack on the Aleutian Islands that were under Japanese occupation.
+On 22 July 1943, the Thuban was stationed at Oakland to load cargo to prepare for the attack on the Aleutian Islands that were under Japanese occupation.